-Number of units: 2 Faculty: Science Fees: \$40 Board Developed Course Contact: Mr Stephen Hawkins - Head Teacher Science HSC exam: Yes ATAR: Yes - Category A Mrs Jennifer Woodward Prerequisites: Nil Corequisites: Nil

-Exclusions: Agriculture Life Skills, Technology Life Skills (where Agriculture is undertaken within the course)

-The Year 11 course incorporates the study of the interactions between the components of agricultural production, marketing and management, while giving consideration to the issue of sustainability of the farming system.
-This is an 'onfarm', environment-oriented course.

-The Year 12 course builds upon the Year 11 course.
-It examines the complexity and scientific principles of the components of agricultural production.
-It places greater emphasis on farm management to maximise productivity and environmental sustainability.
-The Farm Product Study is used as a basis for analysing and addressing social, environmental and economic issues as they relate to sustainability.

-Year 11 Year 12

-What students learn What students learn

-Overview (15%) The Farm Case Study (25%) Plant Production (30%) Animal Production (30%) Core (80%) Plant/Animal Production (50%) Farm Product Study (30%) Elective (20%) Choose ONE of the following electives to study: Agri-food, Fibre and Fuel Technologies Climate Challenge Farming for the 21st Century

-Course requirements: Practical experiences should occupy a minimum of 30% of both Year 11 and Year 12 course time.

-Assessment: The Byron Bay High School Assessment Procedures and Schedules document details the course assessment program.
-It is issued at course commencement and includes the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
+Number of units: 2 Faculty: Science Fees: \$40 Board Developed Course Contact: Mr Stephen Hawkins - Head Teacher Science HSC exam: Yes ATAR: Yes - Category A Prerequisites: Nil Corequisites: Nil Exclusions: Agriculture Life Sl kills, Technology Life Skills (wh ere Agriculture is undertaken within the course) Course description - while giving consideration to ns between the components of agricultural production, the issue of sustainability of the farming system.
+This is an 'on- The Year 12 course builds upon the Year 11 course.
+It examines the complexity and scientific of agricultural production.
+It places greater emphasis on farm management to maximise pro sustainability.
+The Farm Product Study is used as a basis for analysing and addressing social, issues as they relate to sustainability. m management to maximise productivity and environmental Yea r 11 Year 12 What students learn Overview (15%) The Farm Case Study Plant Production (30) Animal Production (31) 0%) What students learn Core (80%) Plant/Animal Production (50%) Farm Product Study (30%) Elective (20%) Choose ONE of the following electives to study: Agri-food, Fibre and Fuel Technologies Climate Challenge Farming for the 21st Century Course requirements: Praction cal experiences should occupy a minimum of 30% of both Year 11 and Year 12 course time. - dures and Schedules document details the course assessment s the number and types of assessment tasks, components and weightings, and the scheduling of tasks.
 There will be a maximum of three tasks in Year 11 and four tasks in Year 12.

-Careers: Wide and varied, including: Agricultural Engineer, Horticulturalist, Wildlife Officer, Fishery Manager, Agricultural Advisor, Researcher, Landscaper, Beekeeper, Farm Manager, Arborist, Wildlife Manager, Soil Engineer, Wetlands Biologist.
+Careers: Wide variety, including fields of plant production such as Agricultural Engineer, Horticulturalist, Wildlife Officer, Fishery Manager, Agricultural Advisor, Researcher, Landscaper, Beekeeper, Farm manager, Arborist, Wildlife Manager, Soil Engineer, Wetlands Biologist, Agricultural advisory and research, Agricultural robotics and GPS innovation.